-Power window washing is a method of cleaning windows that uses high-pressure water to quickly remove dirt, grime, and other debris.
+Power window washing is a method of cleaning windows that uses high-pressure water to quickly remove dirt, grime, oxidation, and other debris.
 This method differs from conventional window cleaning practices, which normally entail using a squeegee and a pail of cleaning solution.
 Power cleaning is more effective since it can swiftly remove grime, filth, and other particles from windows without leaving streaks or residue.

 In this article, we’ll explore the benefits of power window washing, answering the questions about if windows can be power washed, the likelihood of damaging windows, a how-to guide, as well as what equipment to use.